-Blatty girded his loins and walked purposely up the front steps of the house, through the door and to the base of the stairs.
-Clutching his bag in his hand, he descended the stairs.
-He had a feeling someone one was waiting for him—knew he was coming—and it wasn’t Mary Regan.
+Blatty gathers himself and walks purposely back up the front steps of the house, through the door, and to the bedroom.
+Clutching his bag in his hand, he crosses back into the cold room he'd left just minutes before.
+He feels as though someone's waiting for him—knows he's coming—and it isn't Mary Reagan.

-What transpired over the next several hours was more horrific, more frightening, and more testing of his faith than Father Peter Blatty could have ever imagined.
-His bag, which carried holy water, salt, and a New Testament with certain pages marked, were the only things that stood between the peril of his and Mary's soul and the demon, which had its own bag of tricks.
+What's about to transpire is certain to be more horrific, more frightening, and more testing of his faith than anything he can likely imagine.
+The contents of his bag are the only things that stand between the peril of his and Mary's soul and the demon...which of course has its own bag of tricks.

 Five hours later, Mary is quiet and Father Blatty is spent.
 It's difficult for him to know if his attempt at ridding Mary of whatever evil is inside her has worked.
 Just as Blatty is beginning to find hope that it has, a creak at the top of the steps startles him.
 Both Igor and William come through the door.